OpenNMT/nmt-wizard-docker/README.md

 ## Remote storages

-Files and directories can be automatically downloaded from remote storages such as Amazon S3, Swift, or SSH.
+Files and directories can be automatically downloaded from remote storages such as Amazon S3, Swift, or any server via SSH.
 This includes training data, models, and resources used in the configuration.

 Remote storages should be configured in a JSON file and passed to the  `--storage_config` command line option: